Whippst/neb-core/docs/moment.ts.md

     provides a reference to the Moments Parent if it has ne
 ### typeName : string
     provides the typename of the Period/instant or "Date"
+### isOpenEnded : boolean
+    true if Moment is duration and when.to equals undefined else false

 ## Period Class
 A period represents a time span between from and to, where to can be undefined and thus the period can stretch for an indefinite period.